Am I too late to the grain free dog treat recipe pumpkin spice party?

 Well, I’m not waiting until next year to bring you these homemade pumpkin dog treats.
 I’m helping you save space in your pantry.
 There’s an extra can of pumpkin puree in there somewhere, isn’t there?

-Days before Sora was to have her surgery, I reached out to my friend Hannah, and asked for her expert advice on selecting a .
+With Sora’s <a href="http://amzn.to/2BEFtsN">Pet Recovery Collar.
 She replied right away and helped me select a few options that would arrive in time for Sora’s surgery.
 With 4 weeks in a cone, there was no way we were going to subject her to the plastic Cone of Shame.

 I was super grateful for her help and wanted to send a little gift for her own dogs, Maggie and Orbit (they have a fantastic Instagram account, follow along if you don’t already).